Motion made, and Question proposed, That this House do now adjourn.—(Graham Stuart.)

 My hon.
 Friend is making a good point.
 That is the reason why 50% of local authorities no longer own their social housing stock; they were encouraged to give it over to social housing associations in order to write off that historical debt.
 That has created other problems, and this is exactly what I am talking about tonight.

 Let me talk briefly about Foxhill, in my constituency, as an example.
-My housing association tells me that what they need from Government in order to increase the numbers of social homes is non-recoverable grant funding—recoverable loans will not serve this purpose.
+My housing association tells me that what it needs from Government in order to increase the numbers of social homes is non-recoverable grant funding—recoverable loans will not serve this purpose.
 The Homes and Communities Agency’s grant funding under the national affordable housing programme does not provide funding for new social homes to rent over and above those required by a section 106 agreement.
 However, funding is available for affordable rent and shared ownership.
 In a high-value area such as Bath, where affordability is a particular issue for local residents, converting homes to social rent which would otherwise be sold on the open market requires a significant level of grant—it is in the region of around £200,000 for a house that would be worth £350,000 if it were sold on the private market.
 As I have already said, my housing association cannot get this grant funding.
 What is the result for the people who live on Foxhill?
 There are of course some who are set to benefit from the replacement of their post-war units by modern units, but residents who have been encouraged to buy their own home under the right to buy and have done so now face the prospect of having their home and their neighbourhood destroyed.
 That is something they never asked for and never expected to happen.

 What about the 99 most vulnerable families, who will now simply be moved out of their home city of Bath?
 They cannot stay because there will be 99 fewer social homes for rent under the current plans.
 This sort of social cleansing is unacceptable and it gives the Government the reputation of being uncaring.
 The Minister will know that I requested him to call in the planning decision that reduced the number of social homes for rent by 99, but he refused to do so.
 The implication is that this reduction in social homes for rent is in line with Government policy, but on Monday the Secretary of State, in a quick reply, said it was not Government policy to reduce the number of social homes to rent.
 It cannot be both things in this specific instance, so what is the answer?